Integrating curation into scientific publishing to train AI models: SourceData guidelines

 \subsection{Entity roles}

 Biological components listed in the caption of a figure each play a different role in the experimental design: some components are altered in a controlled manner, others remain untouched by the experimenter, and some are directly or indirectly measured to perform measurements or observations.
-Accordingly, the following roles are defined: \begin{itemize} \item Biological component \item Measured variable \item Controlled variable \item Reporter component \item Normalizing component \item Experimental variable \end{itemize}
+Accordingly, the following roles are defined: \begin{itemize} \item Biological component -A biological component is a generic category for any experimentally relevant component that does not fit any of the other defined roles within SourceData.
+Often it will contain the organism, the cell, or a generic treatment that is present across all conditions.